 When you’ve got burgers on the grill or a steak in a cast iron pan, these spatula tongs are the perfect tool for handling them.
-No more poking the meat with a fork or trying to lift it with small-ended spatulas that aren’t built for the job.
-Built like a pair of spatulas, you can slide one side under the meat easily, then the top spatula holds the food securely so it can be flipped or plated.
+Forget poking the meat with a fork or trying to lift it with small-ended spatulas.
+These spatula tongs get the job done.
+You can easily slide one side under the meat, as the top spatula holds the food securely to be flipped or plated.

-These are great for things like crab cakes that can fall apart easily, or for delicate fish filets, and just as useful for grabbing asparagus from a pan.
-This is a set of two spatulas; one is 9 inches long and is great for kitchen use, and the other is 12 inches long so it will keep you away from the heat of the grill while it’s also perfect for reaching into a hot oven.
+These are great for foods that can fall apart easily, like crab cakes and delicate fish filets, but they're just as handy when grabbing asparagus from a pan or reaching into a hot oven.
+Each set comes with two spatulas.
+One is 9 inches long and perfect for kitchen use, and the other is 12 inches long to keep you away from the heat of the grill.
 Made from stainless steel, they’re rustproof and built to last.